 “When I was a child my mother said to me, ‘If you become a soldier, you’ll be a general.
 If you become a monk, you’ll be the pope.’
 Instead I became a painter and wound up as Picasso.”

 Studio Mutu is a collaborative creativity studio.
 To live out loud is our passion.
 To bring a little more poetry into life ― our mission.
 To play is our strategy.
 Intuition, inspiration and imagination are our methods.
 Sensitivity, curiosity and spontaneity ― our tools.
 We believe people are creators.
 It is a vital necessity for individuals to interact with the world, to play, to express themselves, and to expand their inner world by continuously discovering the outer one.

 | WHAT WE DO |

-We are interested in creative pursuits that place the human being in the centre.
-We are investing into projects that stimulate natural curiosity, that develop awareness, inner freedom, empathy, expressiveness and ability to connect and collaborate with others.
+We are interested in creative pursuits that grow from the values of embodied culture.
+We are investing into projects that stimulate natural curiosity, that develop inner and outer awareness, empathy, expressiveness, inner freedom and ability to connect and collaborate with others.
 Our work is centred around educational and open creative projects.